1. Miyatele Ramen Live

 Through December 1

-An exhibition of hand-drawn historical maps.
+An exhibition of hand-drawn historical maps, hosted by Sendai City Museum.
 The highlights of the exhibition are the maps of the Sendai Domain dating back to the Edo period.
 Presented in chronological order, visitors can enjoy artistic yet factual visualizations of the evolution of the city throughout history.
 The exhibit also features antique maps of castles, samurai residences, and the world.

 9. Sendai Straw Art Exhibition